 Did you know that the University has counseling services that are FREE to the students?
-Located in Doc Bryan Building, room 233, counselor Valerie Breashears or Dr. Larry Root would be glad to speak to vour student about academic situations, behaviors, relationships, and feelings that students might be having.
+Located in Doc Bryan Building, room 233, counselors would be glad to speak to vour student about academic situations, behaviors, relationships, and feelings that students might be having.
 Office hours are Monday-Friday, 8:00 am until 5:00 pm.